Starting the Gold Award

 Important information for all sections

-- No activity for Gold can be started before your sixteenth birthday or before you register for this award.
+- No activity for Gold can be started the year of your your sixteenth birthday or before you register for this award.

 - A Gold Award recognises your ability to organise yourself, work as part of a team, as well as being able to follow instructions and meet deadlines.
 It is signed off at the Duke of Edinburgh Award office and hence you must complete all the requirements to a high standard.

-- Your Personal Action Plan time-keeping must be exemplary to prove you have completed the hours required, in a regular fashion.
+- Your ORB time-keeping must be exemplary to prove you have completed the hours required, in a regular fashion.

-- Book the Gold Bushcraft course as soon as possible to ensure you get started on this section.
+- Book the Gold Preparation and Training course as soon as possible to ensure you get started on this section.
 Training must be completed before either the Practice or Qualifying Tramp takes place.

 Adventurous Journey Section

-There are two types of training required (First Aid and Bushcraft) before setting out on either of the two tramps (Practice Tramp and Qualifying Tramp.)
+You need to complete a Gold Preparation and Training Course (Bushcraft, navigation, etc) before setting out on either of the two tramps (Practice Tramp and Qualifying Tramp.)
 Students enrol with the appropriate organisations themselves.

-All gold tramps must be run by a accredited Duke of Edinburgh provider no trips are to be parent lead!
+All gold tramps must be run by a accredited Duke of Edinburgh provider or approved adult, see your Award Leader).
+Parents can't assess their own children.

 Organising a Gold Tramp